Vikings lose Cousins to COVID list before game vs. Packers

+Kirk Cousins has never missed a game in the NFL to injury.

+His first unplanned absence, due to COVID-19, could not have come at a worse time for the Minnesota Vikings.

-The Minnesota Vikings placed quarterback Kirk Cousins on the COVID-19 reserve list on Friday, two days before their most important game of the season at Green Bay.
+The Vikings placed their starting quarterback on the COVID-19 reserve list Friday, two days before their most important game of the season at Green Bay.

-Cousins is unvaccinated.
-Even if he were asymptomatic, he wouldn’t be able to return in time to face the Packers.
+Cousins, who is unvaccinated, couldn’t be cleared in time to play even if he were feeling fine.
 The NFL recently reduced the required quarantine period to five days for asymptomatic players.

 The Vikings (7-8) are one game out of the last wild-card spot in the NFC with two weeks to go.
 The Packers (12-3) are in control of the top seed and a first-round bye.